Lumi-supercomputer/lumi-userguide/docs/development/compiling/prgenv.md

   export LD_LIBRARY_PATH=${CRAY_LD_LIBRARY_PATH}:$LD_LIBRARY_PATH
   ```

-Static linking is unsupported at the moment.
+Static linking is unsupported by Cray at the moment.

 ### Using the wrapper with a `configure` script